FabienCarmagnac/ts-kafka/README.md

 ### DONE

   * first draft of headers : consumer and producer
-  * simple test compiling : one producer
+  * simple test compiling : one producer writes the timestamp pushed and the index of the message.
+The consumer verifies the notification time of the enngine is the same than the timestamp inside the payload message and its index.

 ### TODO

   * build a kafka sandbox

+### Remark

+This will be a fu**** awesome lib.